eriknomitch/blog/content/posts/bufferbloat.md

 ![Bufferbloat Diagram](/images/bufferbloat-diagram.jpg)

-*Note:* Even if you have an "all-in-one" modem/router you can still have bufferbloat!
+*Note:* Even if you have an "all-in-one" modem/router you can still have bufferbloat.

 ## Okay, do I have bufferbloat?